dlt-hub/dlt/docs/website/blog/2024-01-11-dlt-dbt-semantic-layer.md

 ---

 <aside>
-💡 TLDR; Thanks to dbt’s new semantic layer feature we can now write “data pipeline” and “business user access” in the same sentence.
-In this article we explore how to create an end to end pipeline using the dlt library and dbt’s new feature.
+💡 TL;DR, Thanks to `dbt`’s new semantic layer feature we can now write “data pipeline” and “business user access” in the same sentence.
+In this article we explore how to create an end to end pipeline using the `dlt` library and `dbt`’s new feature.
 </aside>

 ## The Chinese Whisper of Data

 In the context of constructing a **modern data stack** through the development of various modular components for a data pipeline, our attention turns to the centralization of metrics and their definitions.

-For the purposes of this demo, we’ll be looking specifically at how dlt and dbt come together to solve the problem of the data flow from data engineer → analytics engineer → data analyst → business user.
+For the purposes of this demo, we’ll be looking specifically at how `dlt` and `dbt` come together to solve the problem of the data flow from data engineer → analytics engineer → data analyst → business user.
 That’s quite a journey.
 And just like any game of *Chinese whisper*, things certainly do get lost in translation.

 <div style={{ paddingRight: '10%', paddingLeft: '10%', paddingBottom: '1%' }}>